matrix-org/matrix-spec-proposals/proposals/4079-client-server-landing-page-html.md

 - Clients MUST sanitize the HTML content according to the existing rules for message content sanitation.
-- External resources (e.g., images, stylesheets) MUST NOT be fetched by default to avoid privacy leaks and must be explicitly allowed by the client.
+- External resources (e.g., scripts, stylesheets) MUST NOT be fetched by default to avoid privacy leaks and must be explicitly allowed by the client.
+Images or files may be rendered and linked using mxc URIs for native matrix media serving.

 ## Privacy Considerations